 The fourth state of matter is Plasma.
 Plasma is comparable to the gaseous state.
 The state involves super active and super energised atoms in the form of ionised gases.
 Plasma is created by heating a gas until it loses all its electrons.
 It is existent in stars.
 The plasma is formed in the sun and stars because of very high temperature.
 The sun and stars radiate because of the existence of plasma in them.

 The fluorescent tube and neon sign bulbs contain plasma.
 The gas present inside these bulbs and tubes is an inert gas.
 When electricity is passed through them, the gas gets ionised and charged.
-This charging up creates a glowing plasma, having a particular colour depending on the nature of gas.
+This charging up creates a glowing plasma, having a particular colour depending on the nature of the gas.

 The model of BEC was thought of by the Indian physicist Satyendra Nath Bose in 1920 and was advanced by the theory of BEC.
 Later Albert Einstein prophesied a new state of matter – the Bose-Einstein Condensate (BEC).